Introduction: Fume Coffin - Laser Cutter Exhaust Vent Filter

 Activated Charcoal Filters

-The activated charcoal filter is the other main filter element in my system.
+The activated charcoal filter is another main filter element in the Fume Coffin system.

 The activated charcoal filter element adsorbs fumes and gases.